-There is no planned termination date for Lebanon Community Power.
+There is no planned termination date for Rye Community Power.

-Lebanon Community Power may be terminated by majority approval of the City Council.
-If so terminated, Lebanon Community Power would cease operations after satisfying any obligations contractually entered into prior to termination, and after meeting any advance notification period or other applicable requirements in statute or regulation, at which point participating customers would either be transferred to default service provided by Liberty Utilities or to a Competitive Electric Power Supplier of their choosing.
+Rye Community Power may be terminated by majority approval of those present and voting at Town Meeting.
+If so terminated, Rye Community Power would cease operations after satisfying any obligations contractually entered into prior to termination, and after meeting any advance notification period or other applicable requirements in statute or regulation, at which point participating customers would either be transferred to default service provided by Eversource or to a Competitive Electric Power Supplier of their choosing.

-Lebanon Community Power will provide as much advance notice as possible regarding the potential or planned termination of the program to participating customers, the Coalition, the Public Utilities Commission and Liberty Utilities.
+Rye Community Power will provide as much advance notice as possible regarding the potential or planned termination of the program to participating customers, the Coalition, the Public Utilities Commission and Eversource.

-Upon termination, the balance of any funds accrued in the program's financial reserve fund and other accounts, if any, would be available for distribution or application as directed by the City Council and in accordance with any applicable law and regulation.
+Upon termination, the balance of any funds accrued in the program's financial reserve fund and other accounts, if any, would be available for distribution or application as directed by the Rye Select Board and in accordance with any applicable law and regulation.
+Any such distribution would provide for the fair and equitable allocation of funds to participating customers and/or would utilize those funds for projects and/or services consistent with the goals of Rye Community Power.